tameralamiri/tameralamiri/collections/tech/programming/README.md

 To learn quickly you should have strong fundamentals, and then familiarize yourself with the syntax and idioms of the language you are learning to implement these fundamentals.
 [Guide to Programing Essential Concepts](programming-essential-concepts/README.md)

+### Preparing for Coding Interviews:
+I wrote about this in more detail in [Coding Interview Prep](coding-interview-prep/README.md)

 ### Web Development:
 For web development, I'm aligned with the view of breaking down the frontend and backend into two separate concerns.
 * **Frontend**: Where the focus is on Customer Delight: user experience, design, and interactivity.